Here's a PDF version of our presentation on Grand Strategy and Creative Tactics. See video and and further exploration

 Love Wins: Grand Strategy, the Art of War in Defense of the Sacred

-Though we work on many causes, Backbone frames it all as part of one battle between paradigms.
-One paradigm idolizes capital, gives corporations rights, and considers everything For Sale.
-That paradigm commodifies people, democracy, communities, and the planet itself.
-The paradigm we fight to advance is one in which people communities and nature and our obligation to future generations are considered sacred, or beyond price, and clearly NOT for sale.
+Though we work on many causes, Backbone considers it all part of one battle, a battle between paradigms.
+One paradigm idolizes concentrated wealth and power in the form of capital.
+It endows rights to corporations, investors and even transnational capital.
+In this paradigm everything is For Sale.
+People, democracy, communities, and the planet itself is commodified.
+The paradigm Backbone Campaign champions endows people communities and nature, and our obligation to future generations with ultimate value, i.e. sacred, beyond price, and therefore clearly NOT for sale.

 What's the battle in which "Love Wins"?

 At Backbone we gradually shifted from an ideologically progressive platform to a human rights framework.
 But arguing for and about rights pushed us to dig more deeply to the source of those rights.
 Why, because rights are derivative… they flow from something else, i.e. fundamental value assumptions.
 "Unalienable," "endowed by creator," "self-evident" all point assumption of ultimate value, a sacred source from which rights are derived.

 So, what is sacred in a system where property, corporations, investors, and capital have rights?
 Is capital itself considered sacred?
 If so, then perhaps we should consider whether Capitalism in its current trans-national, corporate form is more than the indifferent, efficient economic system we been taught to believe it is.
 Shouldn't we at least ask the question of whether Capitalism's character, scope, and reach into the deepest aspects of our lives, its claims to our democracy the resources of this planet elevates it to the status of religion or paradigm defining cosmology?